 When you have a clear vision, you will encounter fewer surprises and more opportunities.
 Good marketers have both an internal and external outlook; they want to talk to everyone and know everything.
 This broad vision helps them constantly improve their skills.
 Bad marketers are like ostriches with their heads in the sand and have a limited desire for new knowledge or connections.

 - Connectors: Good marketers are relationship builders.
 They get out of the office to connect with customers, prospects and peers.
 This is how they learn what matters to their market and anticipate trends.
 Bad marketers become internally focused, subject to groupthink and buyer blindness.

 - Thirst for Knowledge: Good marketers are life-long learners.
 They make it their job to know everything about their industry and their products.
 Bad marketers fall back on the same playbook over and over.
 You will know someone is a good marketer if they are voracious readers and listeners – who can’t wait to share what they have learned with you.

 Finding marketers who have all 12 of these traits is challenging.
+It is easier to train someone on a skill rather than develop a trait.
 You are going to have to make trade-offs – but it is essential to know going in what those trade-offs are so that you can manage your team effectively.
 In the future, I will share some tips on how to hire for and implement this exceptional marketer mindset.